mia-platform/documentation/docs/development_suite/api-console/api-design/plugin_baas_4.md

 npm init -y
 ```

-Open the `package.json` file and modify the `name`, `description` fields accordingly.
+Open the `package.json` file and modify the `name`, `description` fields according to your needs.
-The `version` field at the beginning is best valued at`0.0.1`.
+We suggest setting the value of the `version` field to `0.0.1` to get started.

-`Mia Service Node.js Library` can be installed with`npm`, along with its `fastify-cli` dependency, necessary for booting
+`Mia Service Node.js Library` can be installed with`npm`, along with its `fastify-cli` dependency, necessary for bootstrapping and executing the microservice.
-and the execution of the microservice

 ```bash
 npm i --save @mia-platform/custom-plugin-lib
 ```

 The library can be used to instantiate an HTTP server.
-To start developing with `Mia Service Node.js Library` the variables need to be available to the `nodejs` process environment:
+To start developing with `Mia Service Node.js Library` the variables need to be available to the Node.js process environment:

-* USERID_HEADER_KEY = miauserid
+* `USERID_HEADER_KEY` = miauserid
-* USER_PROPERTIES_HEADER_KEY = miauserproperties
+* `USER_PROPERTIES_HEADER_KEY` = miauserproperties
-* GROUPS_HEADER_KEY = miausergroups
+* `GROUPS_HEADER_KEY` = miausergroups
-* CLIENTTYPE_HEADER_KEY = client-type
+* `CLIENTTYPE_HEADER_KEY` = client-type
-* BACKOFFICE_HEADER_KEY = isbackoffice
+* `BACKOFFICE_HEADER_KEY` = isbackoffice
-* MICROSERVICE_GATEWAY_SERVICE_NAME = Microservice-gateway
+* `MICROSERVICE_GATEWAY_SERVICE_NAME` = Microservice-gateway

-Among these variables, the most interesting is `MICROSERVICE_GATEWAY_SERVICE_NAME`, which contains the network name (or IP address) at which `microservice-gateway` is accessible and is used during [internal communication with other services](#endpoint-queries-and-platform-services) in your project namespace.
-The implication is that `MICROSERVICE_GATEWAY_SERVICE_NAME` makes it possible to configure your local microservice to query a specific microservice inside your Mia-Platform project.
+Among these variables, the most interesting is `MICROSERVICE_GATEWAY_SERVICE_NAME`, which contains the host name (or IP address) pointing to the `microservice-gateway` and is used for  [internal communication with other services](#endpoint-queries-and-platform-services) in your project namespace.
+This implies that `MICROSERVICE_GATEWAY_SERVICE_NAME` allows the user to configure their microservice to call a specific microservice inside their Mia-Platform project.
 For example

 ```Bash
 MICROSERVICE_GATEWAY_SERVICE_NAME = "microservice-gateway"
 ```

-To instantiate the HTTP server you can paste the following piece of code in the service entrypoint (typically the `index.js` file).
+To instantiate the HTTP server you can paste the following snippet to the service entrypoint (typically the `index.js` file).

 ```js
 const customPlugin = require('@mia-platform/custom-plugin-lib')()